Stacey Stolman is an accomplished culinary educator, cookbook developer and food stylist.

 She and her family decided to relocate to South Florida in 2004.
 Ms. Stolman started a cooking school for children and it has been running ever since.
 In 2015 she went on to get her certification in plant based nutrition from Cornell and started a nutrition coaching practice.

-Ms. Stolman is still involved in recipe development and food styling in Florida and has worked on various projects including book projects for Kitchen Consultants, Gibbs Smith Publishing House, The Seminole Casino, and Garden of Life.
+Ms. Stolman is still involved in recipe development and food styling in Maine and Florida and has worked on various projects including book projects for Kitchen Consultants, Gibbs Smith Publishing House, The Seminole Casino, and Garden of Life.